andrewbrandwood/isomorphic-handlebars-demo/readme.md

    {{/each}}
  </div>
  ```
- the `contentData` passed into the loop is our data from the api.
-This is handled by the Node.js application and is pushed won into the view model.
+ The file contains a loop where `contentData` is used. `contentData` is the data from the api.
+For the server side this is handled by the Node.js application and is pushed won into the view model.
 Note the `linkText` attribute.

  We are going to take advantage of this in our client side JavaScript.

- Let's now take a look at the content put out in the loop.
+ Let's now take a look at the content in the loop.
 Open up `item-listing/item-listing` from the `views/_partials` folder

-in here we will look at the data  and match it up to our json output from the search.
+The `json` output from the search should match the references in this partial.

 ```HTML
 <div class="item-listing">